New Zealand Sign Language Week: 4 to 10 May 2026

 Study NZSL at AUT

 AUT offers fun and interactive NZSL classes led by Deaf academics.
 Discover New Zealand Sign Language, study a major, minor, or just give it a go and sign up for a beginner course.
-Some theoretical courses are interpreted.
+Language courses are taught in full immersion – turn off your voice at the door!

 Here are some study options to consider at AUT: